This story is read aloud at: https://youtu.be/Yj8DGFdiZHM

 They were analyzing their budget at the kitchen table in their humble dairy home.
-Mason jars with their milk earnings were sorted into categories of their expenses.
-The ‘church’ jar had coins in it that Anna thought they needed elsewhere.
+Mason jars for their milk earnings were sorted into categories of their expenses.
+The church jar had coins in it that Anna thought they needed elsewhere.

 But commercial dairies were becoming more prevalent when Texas urbanization occurred in the prairie.
 John and Anna were trying to have a profitable dairy of their own.

-“If you can buy a Jersey male, your new cows born of his seed will produce more butterfat,” she’d read days prior.
+“If you can buy a Jersey male, your new cows born of his seed will produce more butterfat,” Anna had read.

 They just couldn’t agree.
-But they mostly didn’t compromise on the 10% offering to the church.
+But they mostly didn’t compromise on the ten percent offering to the church.
 They just discussed their options further every few weeks.